Gagi1993/CjejuniTyper/README.md

 databases/primers.txt
 ```

+The Mash reference sketch contains *C. jejuni* and *C. coli* reference genomes and is used for species confirmation before downstream typing.
 No separate `HS2/`, `HS6/` or `HS53/` BLAST database folders are required.
 HS2, HS6/7 and HS53 are handled through the main HS full-locus database.

 ---